naninovel/docs/docs/en/guide/resource-providers.md

 `Providers List` allows specifying which provider types to use and in which order.
 For example, in the configuration above, when requesting an audio resource, the Addressable provider will be tried first; if it can't find the requested resource, the Project provider will be used as a fallback.

-Be aware that while in the editor a special "Editor" resource provider is always used first (no matter the loader configuration).
+Be aware that while in the editor, a special "Editor" resource provider is always used first (no matter the loader configuration).
 This provider has access to all the resources assigned via Naninovel's configuration and resource manager menus (`Naninovel -> Resources -> ...`).
 When the game is built, such resources are automatically copied to a temporary "Resources" folder or (when the [Addressables system](https://docs.unity3d.com/Packages/com.unity.addressables@latest) is installed and enabled) registered in the Addressables configuration and compiled to asset bundles.
 Remember to always perform any provider-related tests in builds, not in the Unity editor.

 ## Addressable